 At my former house, I built myself a simple raised bed garden, and just put a little knee-high fence around the perimeter, because in suburbia, it was only the rabbits I had to keep out.
 Here, we needed something much more serious. 🤣

 As I was browsing the internet, I came across several pictures and plans for raised garden beds with a built in deer fence attached.
-As I examined them, it seemed like something we could handle ourselves, and that is where the idea for a Memorial Day project began!
+As I examined them, it seemed like something we could handle, and that is where the idea for a Memorial Day project began!

 Memorial Day weekend happened to be one of my hubby’s holidays off this year, and with all the stress we’d both been under because of coronavirus, it seemed like a fun and relaxing (and safe) way to decompress.
 When I showed Mark the pictures online of what I wanted to build, he was all in.